reyrove/baby-hawk-crypto-queen/README.md

 ---

-**✨ May your conversations be blessed with love and light, and may you watch this beautiful hawk fly! 🦅✨**
+**✨ May your conversations be blessed with love, light, and the latest news! 🦅📰✨**